bosun-monitor/bosun/docs/resources.md

 ### Chef Cookbooks by ptqa
 > There is a cookbook for using Chef to deploy [scollector](https://supermarket.chef.io/cookbooks/scollector) and another work in progress for deploying [Bosun](https://github.com/ptqa/chef-bosun).

+### Slack Chat Room and Questions on Stack Overflow and Server Fault
+> If you have questions you can get an invite to [https://bosun.slack.com/](http://bosun.org/slackInvite) or use the Bosun tag on [Stack Overflow](http://stackoverflow.com/questions/tagged/bosun) or [Server Fault](http://serverfault.com/questions/tagged/bosun)

   &nbsp;